-Mulvaney comments seized on by critics as proof of Ukraine quid pro quo
+Mulvaney comments seized on by critics saying it's proof of Ukraine quid pro quo

 Trump has claimed multiple times in the past, without evidence, that a server with former Secretary of State Hillary Clinton’s missing emails on it was being held by a company based in Ukraine.

-House Democrats, who are investigating whether the president engaged in a political quid pro quo when he asked the new Ukraine president to do a "favor," immediately called it an admission of guilt.
+House Democrats, who have been investigating whether the president engaged in a political quid pro quo when he asked the new Ukraine president to do a "favor," immediately called it an admission of guilt.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM